rafaelmeller/rafaelmeller/README.md

 #### ✨ Current Goals:

 - Advance Python Expertise: Strengthen my skills in object-oriented programming, data structures, and testing while building useful tools.
+- Learn Django: Develop APIs using Django and DRF to deepen my understanding of web development.
-- Explore Machine Learning: Dive into libraries like Pandas, NumPy, and Scikit-learn to use them in practical applications.
+- Explore Machine Learning: Gain hands-on experience with libraries like Pandas, NumPy, and Scikit-learn by applying them to practical projects.

 ---